Data-Science-for-Linguists-2023/For-Reddit-Grammaticality-Analysis/project_plan.md

 ## DATA
 The data that I will work with comes in the form of Reddit posts, from [Reddit](https://www.reddit.com/).
 These posts will be collected using the [Reddit API](https://www.reddit.com/dev/api/), which is very compatible with Python.
-I plan on taking posts from several subreddits of various cities across the United States, such as [r/pittsburgh](https://www.reddit.com/r/pittsburgh/), [r/chicago](https://www.reddit.com/r/chicago/), and [r/losangeles](https://www.reddit.com/r/LosAngeles/).
-I am not sure what data size I will be aiming for, however there are a significant amount of posts to work with.
-There will definitely be data cleaning involved, as these posts contain a lot of information that I will not need, such as images, URLs, and various other things.
+Furthermore, I plan on using [PRAW](https://praw.readthedocs.io/en/stable/), which is a Python API Reddit Wrapper to collect and work with posts.
+I plan on taking posts from several subreddits that demonstrate how various groups may write differently, such as [r/gaming](https://www.reddit.com/r/gaming/), [r/cryptocurrency](https://www.reddit.com/r/CryptoCurrency/), and [r/sports](https://www.reddit.com/r/sports/).
+I am aiming for a data size in the range of 10,000 to 20,000 posts.
+There will definitely be data cleaning involved, as these posts contain a lot of information that I will not need, such as images and various other things.
 There also may be some level of annotating these posts and certain aspects of their structure and elements.

 ## ANALYSIS
 The end goal is to analyze the grammaticality of Reddit posts.
 This would include finding the amount of ungrammatical posts and ungrammatical